-See if there are ways that you can rework your design to partially incorporate the client’s ideas.
-Try the client’s treatment or approach, but improve it.
+Persuading clients might mean you need to incorporate their ideas.
+See if there are ways that you can rework your design to partially incorporate the client’s approach.
+However, try to improve on what they want.
 For example, some course sponsors love talking head videos that most people find boring.
 Perhaps you can agree to a video treatment, but instead of a talking head, insert B-roll (alternate footage cut into the main video track ) that will make it more meaningful and interesting.
 (While we’re on this topic, you may be interested in this podcast episode: How to Stop Making Boring Videos.)

 5. Use a Design Thinking Process with Your Client

 Not all clients want to get involved with design.
 But if your client seems interested, consider going through a Design Thinking Process together.
 As collaborators you can research, ideate, prototype and test various design approaches.
 When you create together, you have automatic buy-in.
 Or Cathy Moore suggests going through an Action Mapping process with your client.

 When it comes to eLearning, do you have anecdotal or data-based evidence that learners are just clicking through page-turner courses?
 Most learners will fly through irrelevant or text-only courses as quickly as they can, as revealed by the time-to-complete data.
 Sharing this with your client may substantiate your claim that today’s busy workforce needs meaningful and action-oriented learning experiences.
 This may help your client see things from the learner’s perspective.